DavidAroh/Openlend-cardano/Readme.md

 We believe decentralized finance (DeFi) should serve **everyone**, especially the **underserved**.
 By combining the **security of Cardano** with the **flexibility of P2P microfinance**, this platform aims to democratize financial access globally.

-## 🙌 Contributing

-We welcome contributions!
-Submit a pull request or open an issue to help improve the project.

-## 📄 License

-MIT License